Essential Paper Piecing Skills for Beginning Quilters

 As long as you're mindful of the differences and the fabrics are about the same thickness as your quilting cotton, you'll be just fine.

-There's no special rule for fabric preparation for paper piecing—other than press your fabric first—and that's pretty standard—to remove any wrinkles or creases.
+There's no special rule for fabric preparation for paper piecing apart from pressing your fabric first—and that's pretty standard—to remove any wrinkles or creases.

-Beautifully pressed fabrics means no tuck accidentally sewn into the middle of a patch.
+Beautifully pressed fabrics means no tuck accidentally sewn into the middle of a patch or wobbly cut patches.

-If you prewash (I do!—to learn why click here - link opens in a new window), then prewash.
+If you prewash (I do!—to learn why, click here), then prewash.

 If you don't, then don't.